St. Charles, Missouri: Education

 A variety of private schools also operate here, each affiliated with a religious denomination.
 These include Immanuel Lutheran (Pre-K to 8), Zion Lutheran (Pre-K to 8), St. Charles Borromeo, St. Peter's, St. Cletus (K–8), Academy of the Sacred Heart (founded by Saint Rose Philippine Duchesne, and the site of her shrine), Duchesne High School (formerly named St. Peter High school), and St. Elizabeth Ann Seton-St. Robert Bellarmine (K–8).

 Lindenwood University is located on Kingshighway, near downtown St. Charles and St. Charles High.
 Founded by Major George Sibley and his wife Mary in 1827 as a women's school named Lindenwood School for Girls, the institution is the second-oldest higher-education institution west of the Mississippi River.
 The private university is affiliated with the Presbyterian Church.

 In the 21st century, LU is one of the fastest-growing universities in the Midwest.
 It enrolls close to 15,000 students.
 In 2006, it briefly attracted publicity when People for the Ethical Treatment of Animals staged a small protest against its unusual tuition fee policies: In an effort to help rural students pay for higher education, LU allowed families to sell livestock to the school.
 The animals were slaughtered and processed for serving at campus dining halls.
 Lindenwood hosts 89.1 The Wood (KCLC), a commercial-free student-driven radio station.

-St. Charles was also home to the now defunct St. Charles College (which should not be confused with St. Charles Community College), and Vatterott College.
+St. Charles was also home to the now defunct St. Charles College (not to be confused with St. Charles Community College), and Vatterott College.